 Highland Blvd. became a showcase in the late 1890s with many mansions built by Milwaukee’s German American elite.
-This 1898 Elizabethan Revival / German Renaissance Revival mansion was designed by Ferry & Clas for Gustav Pabst, the eldest son of Captain Frederick Pabst.
+This 1898 Elizabethan Revival / German Renaissance Revival mansion was designed by Ferry & Clas for Gustave Pabst, the eldest son of Captain Frederick Pabst.
 Ferry & Clas also designed the Milwaukee Public Library on Wisconsin Avenue, St. John’s Cathedral on Jackson Street and the Frederick Pabst Mansion at 20th & Wisconsin.

 In August 1905 the house was bought by Fred (“Fritz”) C. Pritzlaff, who was president of the John Pritzlaff Hardware Company.
 It was the largest hardware company in Milwaukee and eventually became one of the largest wholesale hardware dealers and iron supply houses in the Midwest.

 Pritzlaff was the longest owner of the property, occupying it for 46 years (during which entire time, his loyal chauffeur lived and raised a family in the upstairs of the coach house).
 When Fritz Pritzlaff died in 1951, he willed the house to the Lutheran Welfare Society of Wisconsin.
 In 1953 the Volunteers of America of Wisconsin took over and ran it as a “day nursery” for the children of single working mothers.
 The original majestic front entrance was demolished in the early 1960s to accommodate a classroom addition facing Highland, which disguises the 121-year-old mansion behind it.